Pigtou Tech Blog

 If the problem persists, disable the antivirus.
 You can also uninstall it all together and see if it works.
 Choose a different antivirus program if uninstalling the previous one solves the driver issue.

-Opt for an antivirus program that offers total protection against worms, viruses, spyware, spam, and other forms of malware.
+Opt for an antivirus program that offers total protection.
 An efficient and secure antivirus with low processor usage can protect your system effectively.

 5) Uninstall and Reinstall the Network Adapter Driver